idataray/web-developer-assessment/README.md

 - Npm

 Note: You need Node.js/npm to run the project -- but you do not need to do work in the backend unless you chose to.
-Note: See below for some useful hints for Git/Node
+Note: See below for some useful links

 1. Your goal is to create a simple interface that looks similar to this: